veeva/vaultjavasdk-maven-plugin/README.md

+First, install the maven plugin locally - this can be done by downloading the project and then running the install Maven goal.
+Or, install the target/vaultjavasdk-maven-plugin-1.0.0.jar directly:

+> mvn install:install-file -Dfile="<directory>\vaultjavasdk-maven-plugin-1.0.0.jar" -DpomFile="<directory\vaultjavasdk-maven-plugin-1.0.0.pom"

-To make this Maven plugin available in a project, add the following to the project's pom.xml file:
+Next, to make this Maven plugin available in a Vault Java SDK project, add the following to the project's pom.xml file:

     <build>
         <plugins>